-Have you looked at the temperature and wondered…how am I going to keep cool at today’s gig?
+Have you looked at the temperature and wondered how I would keep cool at today’s gig?

-Remember taking that great action shot that was going to be your next great promotional picture, just to see underarm sweat rings that encompass the entire length of your shirt?
+Remember taking that great action shot that would be your next great promotional picture, to see underarm sweat rings that encompass the entire length of your shirt?

 Have you tried wearing clothing stuffed with ice packs just to be annoyed by the condensation that, when combined with sweat, looks like you’ve had a victory Gator bath?

 One afternoon, I learned a solution to this problem of keeping cool on hot days.

 I had just completed a library show and a fellow entertainer, Craig, approached.
 “Man, I was happy to see you pull out a handkerchief and wipe the sweat from your brow.
 I thought I was the only one who sweats on stage.”